5 Academic Success

 Textbooks

-Bridges: United States Academia for First-Generation and International College Students (CC BY) by Shawn Higgins
+Bridges: United States Academia for First-Generation and International College Students by Shawn Higgins (CC BY) .

 Bridges introduces students to a wide range of concepts, institutions, histories, and artifacts of United States college and university life.
 After discussing these items in easy-to-scan, concise, nuance-free prose, this textbook then offers useful lists, templates for writing and speaking in different discourses and situations, thought-provoking questions and activities for self-study and for classroom work, and pertinent hyperlinks for further information.
 Bridges is designed to help first-generation, first-year, English language learners, and/or culturally unfamiliarized students more fully and successfully explore their educational environments.

-Choosing & Using Sources: A Guide to Academic Research (CC BY ) by Teaching & Learning, University Libraries
+Choosing & Using Sources: A Guide to Academic Research by Teaching & Learning, University Libraries (CC BY).

 Engaging graphics, compelling examples, and easy-to-understand explanations make Choosing and Using Sources: A Guide to Academic Research, your most valuable, open access resource for completing research-based writing assignments and projects.

-College Success ( CC BY-NC-SA) by University of Minnesota
+College Success by University of Minnesota (CC BY-NC-SA).

 With the goal of helping students succeed in college, this text covers subjects like motivation, preparing for tests, and taking control of your health and finances.
 As of January 2024, this resource has had 1.5 million page views, 390,000 visitors and 31,000 downloads.